-The leaves are heart-shaped, 10 to 18 cm (4 to 7 in) long, on top dark glossy green and prominently ribbed, underneath pale green.
+Leaves are heart-shaped, 10 to 18 cm (4 to 7 in) long, on top dark glossy green and prominently ribbed, underneath pale green.
 They are alternately arranged along the stems.

-Street-vendor in India preparing Sweet Paan for sale
+Vendor in India preparing Sweet Paan

 Betel leaf oil oxidises on contact with iron, becoming discoloured, and must be stored and transported in either glass or stainless steel containers.

-Grows naturally in humid subtropical and tropical climates, generally areas with annual lows of 19 to 25 °C, annual highs of 27 to 35 °C, annual rainfall of 1300 to 5000 mm and a dry season of 4 months or less.
+Grows naturally in humid subtropical and tropical climates, generally areas with annual lows of 19 to 25°C, annual highs of 27 to 35°C, annual rainfall of 1300 to 5000 mm and a dry season of 4 months or less.

-Performs best on free-draining clay-loam, loam and sandy-loam soils enriched with well-rotted manure and adjusted to a moderately acid to neutral pH, generally in the 5.5 to 7.5 range.
-Planting sites need light shading and staking or trellising is essential for good vine growth and leaf production.
-Betel Pepper vines have poor tolerance to slow-draining, waterlogged and saline-alkaline soils.
+Performs best on free-draining clay-loam, loam and sandy-loam soils enriched with well-rotted manure, and adjusted to a moderately acid to neutral pH, generally in the 5.5 to 7.5 range.
+Planting sites need light shading and staking, or trellising is essential for good vine growth and leaf production.
+Betel pepper vines have poor tolerance to slow-draining, waterlogged and saline-alkaline soils.

 Adams, C. D. 1972, Flowering plants of Jamaica, University of the West Indies, Mona, Greater Kingston

 Arctander, S. 1960, Perfume and flavor materials of natural origin, Elizabeth, New Jersey